Ban Yong: Biography

 In 100 CE, his father, Ban Chao, wrote a request to the Emperor saying, amongst other things: "I have taken care to send my son (Ban) Yong to enter the frontier following porters with presents, and thus, I will arrange things so that (Ban) Yong sees the Middle Territories [meaning China] with his own eyes while I am still alive."
 See the Book of the Later Han, Chapter 77 (sometimes given as Chapter 47), translated and adapted by E. Édouard Chavannes.

 In 107 CE, the Western Regions in modern Xinjiang province rebelled against Chinese rule.
 Ban Yong was appointed as a Major (Jun Sima 軍司馬) and, with his elder brother, Ban Xiong (班雄), went via Dunhuang to meet up with the Protector General of the Western Regions, Ren Shang (?-119 CE), who had replaced Ban Chao as Protector General in 102 CE.
 The Chinese had to retreat and, following this, there were no Chinese functionaries in the Western Regions for more than ten years.

 In 123 CE the Emperor gave Ban Yong the title of 'Senior Clerk of the Western Regions' so that he could lead five hundred freed convicts west to garrison Liuzhong (= Lukchun, in the southern Turpan Basin).
 After that, Ban Yong conquered and pacified Turpan and Jimasa (in modern Jimsar County).

 In the first month of the following year (3 February-3 March, 124 CE), he arrived in Loulan and rewarded the King of Shanshan with three new ribbons for his submission.
 Following this, the kings of Aksu and Uch Turpan (the modern town of Wushi), presented themselves with their hands tied behind their backs to make submission.
 Ban Yong then sent the soldiers of these kingdoms (numbering 10,000 infantry and cavalry) into battle.
 Close to Turpan he put the 'Yili King' of the Xiongnu to flight in the Yihe Valley.
 He won over more than 5,000 men of Turpan to his cause, and communications between Turpan and China were reopened.
 He then established a military colony at Lukchun.
-In the following year (125 CE) Ban Yong, with more than 6,000 cavalry from the commanderies of Dunhuang, Zhangye (= modern Gansu), and Jiuquan (= modern Suzhou), as well as soldiers from Shanshan, Kashgar and Turpan, defeated the King of Jimasa and beheaded both the king and a Xiongnu envoy.
+In the following year (125 CE) Ban Yong, with more than 6,000 cavalry from the commanderies of Guazhou (modern Dunhuang), Ganzhou (modern Zhangye), and Suzhou (modern Jiuquan), as well as soldiers from Shanshan, Kashgar and Turpan, defeated the King of Jimasa and beheaded both the king and a Xiongnu envoy.
 He sent their heads to the capital.
 He also captured more than 8,000 prisoners and 50,000 horses and cattle.